 Skip to Content

-2024 race hits pivotal new stretch as debate approaches and first ballots are set to go out
+2024 race hits critical stretch as debate approaches and first ballots are set to go out

 By Eric Bradner, CNN

-(CNN) — The 2024 presidential race is set to enter a critical new juncture, with Vice President Kamala Harris and former President Donald Trump set to debate and the first swing state ballots hitting mailboxes shortly after the Labor Day holiday weekend.
+(CNN) — The 2024 presidential race is entering a critical stretch, with Vice President Kamala Harris and former President Donald Trump set to debate and the first swing state ballots hitting mailboxes shortly after the Labor Day holiday weekend.

-As the calendar turns to September, both campaigns are narrowing their focus on key battleground states — with Harris eyeing an expanded map and Trump digging in across the Upper Midwest states that delivered him the presidency in 2016 and ousted him from office in 2020.
+As the calendar turns to September, both campaigns are focusing on on key battleground states — with Harris eyeing an expanded map and Trump digging in across the Upper Midwestern states that delivered him the presidency in 2016 and ousted him from office in 2020.

-It all comes as voting is set to begin this week.
+Meanwhile, voting will begin this week.
 The first ballots of the 2024 election will go out Friday in North Carolina, one of a handful of potentially critical Sun Belt states.
 Then, two weeks later, early in-person voting starts in Minnesota, South Dakota and Virginia.

 Harris last week focused on the Sun Belt, with a bus tour in Georgia and her running mate, Minnesota Gov. Tim Walz, also visiting North Carolina.